Best Practices for Designing Secure Payment Systems

 Monitor and Respond to Security Incidents

 Even with robust security measures, it’s important to have a plan for monitoring and responding to security incidents.
-Implement a security information and event management (SIEM) system to monitor for suspicious activity in real-time.
+Implement a security information and event management system to monitor for suspicious activity in real-time.
 Establish a response plan that includes steps for containing and mitigating the impact of security breaches, as well as notifying affected parties and regulatory authorities as required.

 Educate Employees and Customers